coffeeB4Ugo/odin-recipes/README.md

 # odin-recipes

 Once this project is complete I will have utilized the very basics of HTML.
-I will build a simple recipe website that will consist of a main index page containing links to recipes located elsewhere on the internet.
+I will have built a simple recipe website that will consist of a main index page containing links to separate pages that each display a different recipe.
 This project will be revisted in the future.
-6/30/23
+[7/1/23]